ptitbroussou/HW_QCNN/README.md

 It's ture that the result is bad, but it's a good way to understand this project step by step.
 After understanding the meaning of these hyperparameters, you can design and test your own HW-QCNN structure with LIP6 cluster servers.
-(e.g., add more RBS gates in dense layers and use higher I, J)
+(e.g., add more RBS gates for dense layers and use larger I, J, etc.)

 ## Tensor dataflow
 ![Dataflow](images/Dataflow.png)